 This tablet will take care of all the basics, with a conveniently mid-sized, 9.7-inch 2,048 x 1,536 display.
 It comes with a 1.2 MP front-facing camera and an 8 MP rear camera.

-The iPad has a fast A9 chipset, runs iOS 11, has a fingerprint identity sensor built into the home button, and 10 hours of battery life.
+The iPad has a fast A10 Fusion chip with 64-bit architecture and embedded M10 coprocessor.
+It runs iOS 11, has a fingerprint identity sensor built into the home button, and 10 hours of battery life.

 If you need a powerful tablet, this shouldn’t be your first choice, but it’s a great way to save some cash while still getting a quality product.